ARM-software/m-profile-user-guide-examples/Exception_model/interrupt-deprivileging/Readme.md

 This example demonstrates the simple achievement of interrupt deprivileging.
 Unprivileged thread program can be placed at independent domains and be limited access to memory and peripherals.
 To enable services of peripherals where some of the peripherals communicate via interrupts, it is important to provide partitions as a mean to handle interrupts along with isolation levels.
 In order to keep the isolation levels complete, interrupts are isolated using concept of deprivileging interrupt to create a sandbox.
 To understand more details refer this [article](https://developer.arm.com/documentation/ka001384/latest).

-To guarantee that the example works, the same versions of the tools must be used.
-The example may work using other versions of the tools but it is not guaranteed.
-This example project was created, built and run using:
+This example is built using:
 - Arm Development Studio 2022.2
 - Arm Compiler for Embedded 6
 - Fast Models Fixed Virtual Platforms (FVP) 11.18
 - CMSIS 5.9.0 (available in [GitHub repository](https://github.com/ARM-software/CMSIS_5))
+- GCC Toolchain version:10.3

 ## Purpose and scope